Tender Years’ COVID-19 Response

 While the COVID-19 pandemic has caused considerable confusion and disruption to our daily lives, we at Tender Years have compiled this page to help our parents stay up-to-date on our centers and programs.
 Please check back regularly for new and revised information.
 As always, if you have questions or concerns, please contact your center director.

 All Tender Years centers are following the recommendations of the PA Department of Human Services (DHS) and The Office of Child Development and Early Learning (OCDEL).
+You can review the current guidance here.
 On Monday, March 16, we implemented new policies in order to drastically limit the amount of people coming in and out of the center on a daily basis…

 1) ALL staff coming into the center will be checked for symptoms (including fever, cough, shortness of breath, chills or repeated shaking with chills, new loss of taste or smell).
 Staff must report through front doors only.
 Staff who are unwell or who have a fever or other symptoms will not be allowed to work.
 All back doors will be inaccessible.